 10 – Stuffed, painfully full

 Truth: Unlike dieting, eating disorders aren’t just about losing weight.
-Eating disorders are psychological problems that may be used as a coping mechanism for issues such as trauma, loss of control, or abusive relationships.
+Eating disorders are psychological diseases that may be caused in part by the need for a coping mechanism for issues such as trauma, loss of control, or abusive relationships.